-Offering to buy the coffee for the next customer in line has long been a small act of kindness many people enjoy doing in the spirit of paying it forward and starting the day off on the right foot.
-The altruistic concept inspired Deliver It Forward, the latest activation from Starbucks.
-For Deliver It Forward, Starbucks is offering promo codes to customers who place their Starbucks orders with Uber Eats.
-The codes can be shared with up to 30 people, and give each of those lucky pals $10 off their next Starbucks order from Uber Eats.
-Deliver It Forward ends on November 22 and is limited to the first 100,000 customers.
+Offering to buy the coffee for the next customer in line has long been a small act of kindness many people enjoy in the spirit of paying it forward and starting the day off on the right foot.
+Last year, the altruistic concept inspired deliver-it-forward campaigns by food delivery apps.